 Then gently squeeze the excess water and dunk them in the whisked yogurt.

-Tips to make chuntey
+Tips to Make Chuntey

 Good tamarind chutney and green chutney are the key ingredients which actually enhance the taste of dahi vada.
 I use this tamarind chutney and this green chutney to make my dahi vada.